 3. Select upload to select a file to upload from your local machine.

-4. After uploading your file, you should see it appear as a list.
+4. After uploading your file, you should see it appear as a list under the Name column.

-5. Click the link to open a pop up window with additional details (such as the file size and Azure storage location), and provides an option to download the file to your local machine.
+5. Click the link to open a pop-up window with additional details (such as the file size and Azure storage location), and an option to download the file to your local machine.

 Option 2: Upload using AzCopy Command Line Interface (CLI)

-Using the AzCopy command line interface (CLI) tool may be less comfortable for those with less experience using terminal commands, but is necessary when uploading more than 5 GB of data at a time.
+Using the AzCopy command line interface (CLI) tool may be less comfortable if you have less experience using terminal commands, but is necessary when uploading more than 5 GB of data at a time.

-1. Download azcopy and set up on your local machine.
+1. Download azcopy and set it up on your local machine.

 2. Copy files from your local machine to your Azure blob storage using the command line interface (CLI).